Aversion Therapy Treatment For Mental Health

 Eye movement desensitization and reprocessing therapy (EMDR) is a modality that was initially developed to treat post-traumatic stress disorder (PTSD) in veterans.
 However, it has since been adapted to support individuals with various challenges, including anxiety and phobias.
 EMDR may also be helpful for those living with substance use disorders who have a history of trauma.

-An EMDR therapist uses bilateral brain stimulation techniques like waving a light back and forth in front of a client’s eyes or having them hold hand buzzers (non-harmful) to activate both parts of the brain while the client recalls challenging memories or thoughts.
+An EMDR therapist uses bilateral brain stimulation techniques like waving a light back and forth in front of a client’s eyes or having them hold hand buzzers (a non-harmful electrical stimulus) to activate both parts of the brain while the client recalls challenging memories or thoughts.
 This process is thought to reduce these memories' impact on one’s emotions.
 EMDR has been proven effective and was more effective than CBT in seven out of ten studies for PTSD.

 iStock/PeopleImages